sebastien-bouffier/Bidoo/README.md

 ## Last changes

-0.5.23

-fix on dTrOY and bordL.
-fix on makefile for CURL and MPG123 static linking for all platforms I hope.
+0.6.0dev

+fix for antN multiple instances.

 To compile first launch a "make dep" to retrieve mpg123 lib.